Frequently Asked Questions

 Is audio streaming supported?

-Yes, as of v1.2.0.
-Desktop audio streams to the RDP client using the RDPSND channel with support for OPUS, PCM, ADPCM, and G.711 codecs.
+Yes, since v1.2.0.
+Desktop audio streams to the RDP client using the RDPSND channel with auto-negotiation of client capabilities.
+Supported codecs: OPUS, PCM, and ADPCM (MS-ADPCM, IMA-ADPCM).

 What audio codecs are supported?